OOPSDINOSAUR/RL_safety_model/Data_Preprocessing/Patient_Selection/README.md

 Screening of sepsis patients for duration of illness.
 You will need to run Sepsis_Time.sql.
-Note: Please import sofa.csv into mysql's mimic3_sepsis_cleaned before running Sepsis_Time.sql.
+Note: Please import sofa.csv into MySQL's mimic3_sepsis_cleaned before running Sepsis_Time.sql.